galaxyproject/training-material/topics/sequence-analysis/tutorials/sars-with-galaxy-on-anvil/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-There are 4 lines that represent one read.
+Four lines represent one read.
 > > 2.
 The lines represent: 1 - A sequence identifier, 2 - The sequence (the base calls; A, C, T, G and N), 3 - A separator (not really data), 4 - The base call quality scores.
 > > 3.
 It can help us filter out data that is wrong and/or low quality.
 > >